smolang/inkblot/README.md

 Inkblot generates object-oriented libraries for semantic data access.

+## Setup

+Run `./gradlew shadowJar` to assemble an executable jar containing the inkblot library generation tool.
+To obtain jar containing the inkblot runtime, run `./gradlew runtimeJar`.
+Generated files are located in `build/libs/`.
+For information on automated tests, see [Testing.md](src/test/Testing.md).

+To use generated libraries, add the generated files to your project source tree and add the inkblot runtime jar as a dependency.
+Inkblot also requires [Jena](https://jena.apache.org/) to run.

 ## Usage

 The main inputs for inkblot will be the SPARQL queries that you would use to load the instances you are interested in.
 Many advanced SPARQL features are not supported, but any sufficiently simple query should work.
 For guidelines on how to write SPARQL for inkblot, see [SPARQL.md](SPARQL.md).